gruvin/mmxmodem/README.md

 * Wildcards (multiple files) are NOT handled (on either end).
 Thus, ```mmrecv /dev/tty/ACM0 *.BAS``` will *not* work.
 * Received files often have trailing null characters on the end.
 I believe this is a bug at the Maximite end -- possibly related to the "A:" drive internal block size or something.
 (I'm really just guessing.)
 In any case, I can't really strip them off, because a non-".BAS" file may well have appended null chars intentionally.
 Any ideas Geoff?

-### Wait!
+## Wait!
 What magic is this?

-In case it wasn't made clear above ...

 #### You do NOT need to initiate XMODEM on the Maximite.
 Just quit your terminal and go.

 You do have to quit your terminal (or at least tell it to disconnect) because these scripts require sole access to the USB serial port.

 The scripts take care of initialising the ```xmodem send/receive``` at the Maximite end.
-When you're done transferring files, simply re-launch your terminal to carry on with the Maximite, where you left off.
+When you're done transferring files, simply re-launch your terminal and carry on with the Maximite from where you left off.

 ## Xterm configuration